couchbaselabs/iOS-WorkerBee/README.md

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][4] on Google Groups.

-Prerequisite: Xcode 4.0.2 or later with the SDK for iOS 4 or later.
-(It's possible the project might still work with Xcode 3, but we're not testing or supporting this anymore.)
+Prerequisite: Xcode 4.3 or later with the SDK for iOS 5 or later.

 ## Building The App